Th3-Sanchize/odin-recipes/README.md

 This is my first ever webpage.
-I learned so much just from this and pretty easy to understand once I got over the fear of not understanding.
+It's pretty cool seeing things fall into place and being able to work through little bumps here and there.
+The project is a recipes webpage.